 Clean-Burning & High Energy Density

-Minimal carbon deposits on turbine components and high thrust output per unit volume.
+Minimal carbon deposits on turbine blades

 Typical Physical & Chemical Properties